rvlewerissa/news-aggregator/README.md

 - Initial fetch will use `getStaticProps()`
 - Pagination: use client side data fetching with offset-based pagination (our third party APIs do not support cursor-based pagination)
 - Search by keyword: use client-side data fetching

+### Branching

+Since the project is relatively small and has a short development timeline, we’ll use a simple branching strategy, pushing directly to main.
+However, we’ll use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format to keep the commit history organized.
+If the project grows in the future, we can adopt a trunk-based strategy or introduce feature and release branches as needed.